JIeCoRyI3/tg-news-creator/README.md

 # TG News Creator

 This project provides a simple Node.js server and React client that aggregate worldwide news from several open RSS feeds.
+News are streamed to the client in real time via Server Sent Events (SSE).

 ## Available Sources
 - BBC